CopterExpress/clover/docs/en/drone_observe_autonomous_car.md

 ### Additional information at the request of participants

-For example, information about the team's experience working on projects, attach a link to articles, videos.

 We are a STEM club in FPT School in VietNam.
 Here is some products we have done